KhanMubashshirAzeem/KhanMubashshirAzeem/README.md

 ## 🧑‍💻 About Me

 Hey there!
-I'm Mubashshir — a passionate **native Android developer** from India 🇮🇳, currently pursuing my **final year in Computer Science Engineering**.
+I'm Mubashshir — a passionate **native Android developer** from India 🇮🇳, Completed **BE/B-Tech in Computer Science Engineering**.

 💡 I love building real-world Android apps that solve problems.
 🛠️ Skilled in **Kotlin**, **Java**, **Jetpack Compose**, **XML**, and **Firebase**.